-We have described Kunita flows on Ito form, but they can equivalently be formulated in Stratonovich form with Stratonovich integral $\circ dW_t$ and with changed drift originating from the Ito-Stratonovich correction term.
+We have described Kunita flows on It\^o form, but they can equivalently be formulated in Stratonovich form with Stratonovich integral $\circ dW_t$ and with changed drift originating from the It\^o-Stratonovich correction term.
 Because mappings of Stratonovich processes obey the chain rule, the Stratonovich formulation is sometimes preferable.
 One example is the stochastic EPDiff shape flows and the fluid dynamics processes from which they arise (\cite{holmVariationalPrinciplesStochastic2015}), where the Stratonovich version is used, see section~\ref{sec:other_stochastic_processes}.
-Shape flows induced by an Ito Kunita flow may receive an additional drift term involving the derivative of the action when written as an SDE directly on the shape space, in contrast to Stratonovich flows that, because of the chain rule, will not receive the additional drift.
-On the other hand, the Ito formulation can be easier to interpret and implement.
+Shape flows induced by an It\^o Kunita flow may receive an additional drift term involving the derivative of the action when written as an SDE directly on the shape space, in contrast to Stratonovich flows that, because of the chain rule, will not receive the additional drift.
+On the other hand, the It\^o formulation can be easier to interpret and implement.